JeffMusgrave/setta-site-2024/src/content/blog/introducing-setta/index.md

 ## What’s Next?

-We’re actively adding new features!
-More improvements are on the way—stay tuned!
+We're actively developing Setta with new features and improvements.
+In our latest releases, we've added:

+- Support for chat interfaces through a new "Chat" section type
+- Artifact management improvements
+- Bug fixes compatibility

+And there's a whole lot more on the way!

 ## Join the Setta Community